‘I want to die': What to do if you’re having suicidal thoughts

 It’s important to remember that suicidal thoughts are only thoughts.
 Just because you’re thinking about suicide, it doesn’t mean you have to act on these thoughts.

 It’s totally normal to feel overwhelmed and stressed if you’re going through a tough time, and sometimes it can feel like things will never get better.
-If you’re thinking of suicide because you can’t think of any other way out, know that there are a number of ways you can keep yourself safe and work through your feelings.
+If you’re thinking 'should I kill myself?' because you can’t think of any other way out, know that there are a number of ways you can keep yourself safe and work through your feelings.

 Immediate things you can do to manage suicidal thoughts